 What to Expect During Your Visit

-A trip to the emergency room can be a stressful experience, so we at Sierra View District Hospital want to provide you with information about what to expect during your visit to help make it as pleasant as possible.
+A trip to the emergency room can be a stressful experience, so we at Sierra View Medical Center want to provide you with information about what to expect during your visit to help make it as pleasant as possible.
 Our goal is to care for you with excellent service and highly trained staff to ensure all of your needs are met before you leave.

 (Read full brochure)

 What will happen when I arrive in the Emergency Department?

 A greeter will welcome you to the Emergency Department and ask you for your name, date of birth and the reason for your visit.
 Shortly thereafter, you will be called into a private room where you will be evaluated by the triage nurse.
 The triage nurse will ask you questions and perform an assessment to determine how serious your condition is.
 Our nurses have special training to recognize subtle signs that help determine a triage level.
 This triage system prioritizes care as follows:

 (Example: someone whose heart has stopped or someone who is not breathing)